vmware/powershell-module-for-vmware-cloud-foundation-power-management/README.md

 domain.
 # Prerequisites
-- Run PowerShell as Administrator and install the VMware.PowerManagement PowerShell module together with the supporting modules from the PowerShell Gallery by running the following commands:
+- Run PowerShell as Administrator and install the VMware.PowerManagement PowerShell module together with module dependencies from the PowerShell Gallery by running the following commands:
     > `Install-Module -Name VMware.PowerCLI -MinimumVersion 12.6.0`
-    > `Install-Module -Name VMware.PowerManagement -MinimumVersion 0.6.0`
     > `Install-Module -Name PowerVCF -MinimumVersion 2.2.0`
     > `Install-Module -Name Posh-SSH -MinimumVersion 3.0.4`
+    > `Install-Module -Name VMware.PowerManagement -MinimumVersion 1.0.0`
 - Verify that SDDC Manager is running.
 - Before you shut down the management domain, get the credentials for the management domain hosts and vCenter Server from SDDC Manager and save them for troubleshooting or a